Scala 3 — Book

 Assuming that worked, congratulations, you just compiled and ran your first Scala application.

 More information about sbt and other tools that make Scala development easier can be found in the Scala Tools chapter.
+The Scala CLI documentation can be found here.

 Ask For User Input